-Before we dig into the potential effects of smoking weed, it’s important to understand the difference between vaping and smoking.
+Before we dig into the potential effects of smoking weed with the smoking devices used, it’s important to understand the difference between vaping and smoking.
 To date, using a vaporizer is without a doubt the most health-conscious way to smoke marijuana.

 Vaporizers work by pulling health-aiding cannabinoids, including CBD, THC and other cannabis components, through the device in order to collect and transfer the vapor.
 So when smoking weed through a vaporizer, whether it’s oil, wax or another smokable flower, you’re inhaling just vapor through the lungs, not the weed smoke.
 In other words, vaporizers activate the medicinal components of cannabis without sending heat, ash and tar through the airway.
 And because of the way they slowly activate cannabinoids without burning them, vaporizers allow you to benefit from the full scope of therapeutic properties in smokable flower.

 The sticky resins in cannabis oil and wax typically have much higher concentrates of cannabinoids than regular marijuana.
 Advancements in vaporizer delivery devices have paved way to the continued development and refinement of cutting-edge Volcanoes and other noteworthy devices for smoking weed.
 Because they mitigate potential health concerns and maximize the benefits of CBD and cannabis, vaporizers today are hailed as the king of cannabis instruments.

 What about the other ways to smoke marijuana?
 Is smoking weed bad for your health, wellness, and longevity if you’re not using a vaporizer?

 What’s the Health Impact of Other Forms of Smoking Weed?